lavish284/CODSOFT/README.md

 ## Result

+## Result

-The model achieved good prediction accuracy in identifying passenger survival outcomes.
+The Logistic Regression model achieved an accuracy of approximately XX% on the test dataset.

 ## Conclusion